Flying and gliding animals: Gliding and parachuting

-Worldwide, the distribution of gliding animals is uneven, as most inhabit rain forests in Southeast Asia.
-(Despite seemingly suitable rain forest habitats, few gliders are found in India or New Guinea and none in Madagascar.)
-Additionally, a variety of gliding vertebrates are found in Africa, a family of hylids (flying frogs) lives in South America and several species of gliding squirrels are found in the forests of northern Asia and North America.
-Various factors produce these disparities.
-In the forests of Southeast Asia, the dominant canopy trees (usually dipterocarps) are taller than the canopy trees of the other forests.
-Forest structure and distance between trees are influential in the development of gliding within varying species.
-A higher start provides a competitive advantage of further glides and farther travel.
-Gliding predators may more efficiently search for prey.
-The lower abundance of insect and small vertebrate prey for carnivorous animals (such as lizards) in Asian forests may be a factor.
-In Australia, many mammals (and all mammalian gliders) possess, to some extent, prehensile tails.
-Globally, smaller gliding species tend to have feather-like tails and larger species have fur covered round bushy tails, but smaller animals tend to rely on parachuting rather than developing gliding membranes.
-The gliding membranes, patagium, are classified in the 4 groups of propatagium, digipatagium, plagiopatagium and uropatagium.
-These membranes consist of two tightly bounded layers of skin connected by muscles and connective tissue between the fore and hind limbs.
+Worldwide, the distribution of gliding animals is uneven.
+Most inhabit the rainforests of Southeast Asia, although a variety of gliding vertebrates are found in mainland Africa, a family of flying frogs lives in South America and several species of gliding squirrels are found in the forests of northern Asia and North America.
+On the other hand, despite seemingly suitable rain forest habitats, few gliders are found in India or New Guinea and none in Madagascar.
+Various factors contribute to these disparities, including tree size and prey availability.
+In the forests of Southeast Asia, the dominant canopy trees (usually dipterocarps) are taller than the canopy trees of the other forests, averaging 60 m in the Indo-Malayan forests compared to the average forest height of 30–40 m in Africa and America.
+Forest structure and distance between trees are influential in the development of gliding within varying species, and a higher start provides a competitive advantage of further glides and farther travel.
+Thus, the abundance of gliding animals may be directly correlated with tree height.
+The lower abundance of insect and small vertebrate prey for carnivorous animals, such as lizards, in Asian forests may also be a factor.